memes are bad for our health, apparently

-Rather than encouraging inclusivity and a lighthearted view of diet and body-positivity, researchers at Loughborough University have warned that memes are actually fuelling an obesity crisis and apathy when it comes to healthy eating.
-In an appeal to the UK government, the academics behind the new study, entitled Analysing The Effects of Internet Memes on Young Teenagers’ Health and Health Behaviours, said that by making light of unhealthy eating, memes are contributing to a teenage obesity problem in British teenagers.
-“Internet memes have the potential to normalise undesirable behaviours such as trolling, body shaming and bullying, and a lack of emotion may be indicative of a larger apathy with regards to such practice,” the study writes.
+Rather than encouraging inclusivity and a lighthearted view of diet and body-positivity, researchers at Loughborough University have warned that memes are actually fueling an obesity crisis and apathy when it comes to healthy eating.
+In an appeal to the UK government, the academics behind the new study, entitled Analyzing The Effects of Internet Memes on Young Teenagers’ Health and Health Behaviors, said that by making light of unhealthy eating, memes are contributing to a teenage obesity problem in British teenagers.
+“Internet memes have the potential to normalize undesirable behaviors such as trolling, body shaming, and bullying, and a lack of emotion may be indicative of a larger apathy with regards to such practice,” the study writes.

-It seems especially brazen to blame memes for a spiralling health crisis in the UK when the government have repeatedly failed to legislate on new regulations which could actively make us all healthier.
-The UK have failed to impose a tax on confectionary, and although the government have finally voted to introduce a sugar tax to penalise unhealthy fizzy drinks, it's already been roundly attacked by Tory MPs being another example of a "nanny state".
+It seems especially brazen to blame memes for a spiraling health crisis in the UK when the government has repeatedly failed to legislate on new regulations which could actively make us all healthier.
+The UK have failed to impose a tax on confectionary, and although the government have finally voted to introduce a sugar tax to penalize unhealthy fizzy drinks, it's already been roundly attacked by Tory MPs being another example of a "nanny state."
 While recently strides have been taken to improve public health policy -- such as the ban on the sale of energy drinks to children -- it makes more sense to put an emphasis on education and public policy, not the internet, when it comes to placing blame for the healthiness of the nation.

 Should we all be eating healthier?
 Well yeah, obviously.
 But rather than policing internet culture and attacking memes people share to feel better about their deviation from the healthy ideal, maybe researchers could instead focus their energies in new ways to encourage young people to embrace that healthy ideal.
 Just a thought.